 You will need a tripod to get sharp images with your pinhole.
 Ideally, you should also use a cable release.
 Some of the more advanced pinhole cameras will enable this option.
 It will help you get the best out of the camera.
 The more you use your camera the more you will be able to gauge exposure times and results.

-If you’re just starting out or making your own camera and aren’t using a tripod you definitely want a solid surface for the camera to sit on.
+If you’re just starting out with pinhole photography, or making your own camera and aren’t using a tripod you definitely want a solid surface for the camera to sit on.
 The ground is a good place to start, plus you’ll get some interesting perspectives.

 Obviously, that makes a very basic pinhole camera.
 On the other hand, you can pick up a precision made, wooden pinhole.
 Cameras made by Zero Image have specially cut pinholes for sharper images and accurate exposures.
 Zero Image cameras can accept 35mm and 120 films, even 4×5 sheet film.
 Small and light, they are easy to shoot and carry when travelling.
 You can load them in daylight, which makes them much easier to use.
 Plus an exposure calculator on the back, alongside a light reading, will help you work out the exact exposure needed.